dimi309/small3d/README.md

-This is a free, open source, minimalistic 3D framework for the programmer who would like to make games for PCs using a basic set of libraries (glfw, glew, glm, png, zlib, gtest, ogg, vorbis, portaudio, freetype, bzip) and relying on C++ to do the rest.
+This is a free, open source, minimalistic 3D framework for the programmer who would like to make games for PCs using a basic set of libraries (glfw, glew, glm, png, zlib, ogg, vorbis, portaudio, freetype, bzip) and relying on C++ to do the rest.
 It helps you by providing you with cross-platform rendering functionality based on glfw and OpenGL.
 It can render Wavefront models, animate them as frames, map textures on them, provide some basic lighting (Gouraud